 A freelancer is a type of work situation.
 If you’re a freelancer, you are considered self-employed.
 This means that there is no set schedule for when you work or how much money you make.
 You also aren’t tied to one company (unless, of course, it’s your own business).

-There are pros and cons for being an employee or being a freelancer.
-Since you’re your own boss, you get to choose when you work and how much you work.
+There are pros and cons for being a freelancer.
+Since you’re your own boss, you can choose when and how much you work.
 This is a major pro for many people.

 Additionally, as a freelancer, you can choose the type of writing you want to do.
 If you don’t like a project, you don’t have to take it.
 You also get to choose your clients.
 This is great because you can work with people you like and who respect your work.

-On the other hand, as a freelancer, you have to manage all of your own taxes and expenses.
+On the other hand, as a freelancer, you must manage your own taxes and expenses.
 This can be a downside for some people because it takes time away from writing.
 In addition to tax filing, as a freelancer, you will also have to make sure you have any necessary business licenses or permits.

 Note: Your business is a business, not a hobby.
 Treat it as such.
 Open it legally (which varies from location to location).
-Start a business checking account and keep your funds separate.
+Start a business checking account and keep your funds separate from your personal funds.

 Benefits of Being a Freelance Writer